 Some database applications have read-heavy workloads.
 Caching layers might reduce the load on the database and might potentially reduce the performance level required to support a database by using Azure SQL Database.
 With Azure Redis Cache, if you have a read-heavy workload, you can read the data once (or perhaps once per application-tier machine, depending on how it is configured), and then store that data outside your SQL database.
 This is a way to reduce database load (CPU and read IO), but there is an effect on transactional consistency because the data being read from the cache might be out of sync with the data in the database.
 Although in many applications some level of inconsistency is acceptable, that's not true for all workloads.
 You should fully understand any application requirements before you implement an application-tier caching strategy.

-- For more information about DTU-based service tiers, see DTU-based purchasing model and DTU-based model resource limits
+- For more information about DTU-based service tiers, see DTU-based purchasing model.

-- For more information about vCore-based service tiers, see vCore-based purchasing model (preview) and vCore-based resource limits (preview)
+- For more information about vCore-based service tiers, see vCore-based purchasing model.

 - For more information about elastic pools, see What is an Azure elastic pool?